isaacbernat/presentations/optimise/notes.md

                         combinations += 1

 # TODO Visualize this?
 Maybe some table/plot with "primitive pythagorean triplets" and "visited" values?
-# TODO Maybe motivate why we can skip powers of 2?
-- v5a Code specialisation (problem-specific).
-We save 6/8 computations
-    before)
-        for x in range(2, N):
-            xx = x * x
+- v5 Code specialisation (problem-specific).
+We save 6/8 computations.
+Numbers must be coprimes.
+At most one number in the triplet can be pair.
+This let's us increment loops by 2 to keep variables either pair or odd as required. before) for x in range(2, N): xx = x * x